-Like the Fifo strategy, LRU is 3-competitive.
+Like the Fifo strategy, LRU has a competitive ratio of 3.
 The reason is that (like Fifo), LRU has the property that on any consecutive input subsequence containing three or fewer distinct page references, it incurs at most three page faults.
 The remainder of the proof is then equivalent to the Fifo case, including the worst-case input sequence.